mees-/journal-posts/entries/state-of-the-cards-tech-choices.md

 ### File server - [NGINX](https://www.nginx.com/)
-Since we are building a PWA (progressive web app), we only need to serve a static bundle as our app, the app will then fetch all the data it needs from the api by itself.
+Since we are building a PWA (progressive web app), we only need to serve a static bundle as our app, the app will then fetch all the data it needs from the API by itself.
 NGINX is a very stable, battle-tested web server.
 It supports advanced configuration but also isn't hard to work with.
 NGINX can also serve as a reverse-proxy for our api, which allows us to route requests to the same domain to multiple different servers